 Congratulations on being a mom!
 Has having a baby changed your outlook on life?

-Do you plan on introducing your child to martial arts like your mother did for you?
+Do you plan on introducing your child to martial arts as your mother did for you?

 What would you tell someone going through a pregnancy right now and they are nervous about the situation?